fnikolai/frisbee-www/content/en/_index.md

   - heading: Detect SLA Violations
     image_path: /images/icon-built-in-templates.svg
-    tagline: Are you sure about your SLA?
+    tagline: Can you meet your SLA?
     copy: Assert your SLAs using the Frisbee's metrics-driven architecture

   - heading: Identify Weaknesses & Potential Outages